kalekdev/uni/semester-1/lineare-algebra/notes.typ

 An LGS can be viewed geometrically (2D/3D) in multiple different ways:
 1. A linear combination of vectors (the columns of the matrix), where we are solving for the set of scalars where the superposition of the vectors is equal to the RHS.
 The columns of the matrix can be viewed as basis vectors of a custom coordinate system, in which we need to find the equivalent of the RHS vector.
 2. Alternatively it can be viewed as a set of line / plane equations (where each row is the normal vector to the plane, unsure if the coefficients are meaningful in ax + by=c) and solutions are points / lines of intersection.
-3. The LHS can also be viewed (usually in 3B1B videos) as a transformation of space.
+3. The LHS can also be viewed (usually in 3B1B videos) as a linear transformation of space, where the columns of the matrix are where the basis vector of each dimension lands after the transformation.
 The solution is therefore the vector which after being transformed results in the RHS vector.

+*NOTE*: I will mostly think in terms of the _linear transformation of space_ intuition, because the others are not very meaningful when considering inverse matrices.

 === Superposition:
 In this example, one of the LHS vectors is a linear combination of the other two.
 This results in the LGS only being able to express vectors in a single plane rather than the entire 3D space (it doesn't contain a 3rd base component).